nikhila1612/shehacks/README.md

 # SHEHACKS
-A simple website that showcase our team's mission and vision.
+A simple website that showcase my team's mission and vision towards the SHEHACKS program.